PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field

+Most interestingly, the PS-CPG median $f_{\rm AGN}=0.44\pm0.12$ while the control sample's $f_{\rm AGN}=0.24\pm0.09$.
+The formal statistical separation is only at the 1$\sigma$ level, though our result suggests the PS-CPG sample has measurable AGN emission in the infrared. $f_{\rm AGN}$ can be better constrained with additional photometry in future work, particularly in the sub-mm \citep[see, \eg][]{Ciesla2015}.

-\cigale{} also provides estimated stellar masses and star-formation rates (SFR)s, which provide context for the CPGs.
-Typical galaxies fall on the star-formation main sequence, which depends on both redshift and stellar mass \citep[Eq.
-28]{Speagle2014}.
-As Figure~\ref{fig:SFRMS} shows, the majority of our sample, $\sim$56\%, lies at or above the starburst boundary given by \citet{Rodighiero2011}, and the remainder of the sample lies near the star-formation main sequence.
+\cigale{} also provides estimated stellar masses and star-formation rates (SFRs), which provide context for the CPGs.
+Typical galaxies fall on the star-formation main sequence, which depends on both redshift and stellar mass \citep[Eq.~28]{Speagle2014}.
+As Figure~\ref{fig:SFRMS} shows, the majority of our sample lie near the star-formation main sequence, and $\sim$31\% lie at or above the starburst boundary given by \citet{Rodighiero2011}.
 An independent SFR estimate comes from radio observations \citep[\eg][]{Condon1992,Tabatabaei2017}.
-Positions for 24 CPGs match sources in the VLA 3~GHz catalog \citep{Hyun2023} (Table~\ref{table:catalog} identifies which CPGs have radio counterparts).
-The most massive and highest-SFR CPGs are the ones having radio detections.
-This could be attributed to either the synchrotron radiation produced from remnants of Type~II supernovae \citep[\eg][]{Chevalier1982}, \ie\, star formation, or radio emission from the AGN \citep[\eg][]{Kellermann1987}, or both.
-However, \citet[their Fig.~11]{Willner2023} showed that few radio sources in the TDF are in the starburst range.
+Positions for 24 CPGs (identified in Table~\ref{table:catalog}) match sources in the VLA 3~GHz catalog \citep{Hyun2023}.
+Generally, massive and starburst CPGs are the ones having radio detections.
+This could be attributed to either the synchrotron radiation produced from remnants of Type~II supernovae \citep[\eg][]{Chevalier1982}, \ie\, star formation, or radio emission from the AGN \citep[\eg][]{Kellermann1987}, or both. \citet[their Fig.~11]{Willner2023} similarly showed that few radio sources in the TDF are in the starburst range.